Alison Downie earned her PhD in Systematic

-Theology at Duquesne University in 2009 with a concentration in Christian Feminist Theology.
-Her academic interests include ecofeminist theologies, feminist spiritualities, interfaith dialogue, and religious themes in literature and film.
+Theology at Duquesne University (Pittsburgh, Pennsylvania) with a concentration in Christian Feminist Theology.
+Her academic interests include ecofeminist theologies, disability theologies, religious understandings of self and memoir, religious themes

-In addition to theological study, Downie also researches in the Scholarship of Teaching and Learning.
-Her paper on active learning in the classroom, presented at the PASSHE fall 2012 conference (Emerging and Innovative Teaching, Learning, and
+Downie has earned the Faculty Recognition Award in Content Pedagogy from IUP’s Center for Teaching Excellence.
+Her paper on active learning in the classroom, presented at the PASSHE Fall 2012 Conference (Emerging and Innovative Teaching, Learning, and

 Assessment Practices to Ensure Student Success) was among those selected for the online monograph for this conference.
 Her article on teaching World Religions was featured as the lead piece in Teaching

 Theology and Religious Studies 2015, Vol. 18 (3):193-206.

 Downie teaches World Religions, Christianity, Philosophy of Religion, and Understanding the Bible; she also teaches upper-level seminar courses in Christian Feminist Theology and Religious Autobiography.
 She is affiliated faculty for the Women’s and Gender

 Studies and the Sustainability Studies programs, and serves as the advising coordinator for the Religious Studies Department.

 MW 1:00–3:00 p.m.